 Grand Rapids Personal Injury LawyersTraverse City, Detroit, and Grand Rapids Personal Injury Attorneys Helping Accident Victims

-At the Neumann Law Group, we understand how difficult it is to be hurt in an accident caused by someone else’s careless or reckless actions.
+Neumann Law Group has over 200 years of combined experience and understands how difficult it is to be hurt in an accident caused by someone else's careless or reckless actions.
 It may be challenging to pay for medical bills and take the necessary time off work to fully recover.
 Sometimes the injured person cannot work at all, and this can put a financial and emotional strain on his or her family.
 Unfortunately, however, insurers often do not willingly pay out everything that a victim deserves.
 Enlisting Traverse City, Detroit, and Grand Rapids personal injury lawyer Kelly Neumann may be critical in asserting your rights.
 The Neumann Law Group is dedicated to helping accident victims, as well as advising clients throughout the West Side of Michigan in a variety of other legal matters.

-Our principal is Kelly Neumann, an award-winning trial lawyer who has consistently settled over $3 million in personal injury cases every year for the past several years.
+Our principle is Kelly Neumann, an award winning trial lawyer who has consistently settled millions of dollars in personal injury cases.
+In fact, one of her client's recently settled their case for over $9 million.
 Some examples of the broad range of claims that we handle include car accidents, work injuries, construction accidents, nursing home negligence, boating accidents, slip and falls, and medical malpractice.
 At the Neumann Law Group, we also can represent victims of sports accidents, day care injuries, sexual assaults, aviation accidents, pedestrian accidents, product liability, and wrongful death.
-Beyond personal injury, we can advise Michigan residents on matters related to criminal defense, real estate, estate planning, family law, collections, and mediation.Pursuing Compensation from a Negligent Defendant
+Beyond personal injury, Neumann Law Group advises clients on matters related to criminal law, license restoration, DUI/DWI, real estate, estate planning, family law, divorce, child custody, adoption, collections, class actions, mass torts, social security disability, employment law, corporate law, business law, bankruptcy, restructuring and insolvency, commercial law, intellectual law, civil rights violations, forming nonprofit organizations, philanthropy, hurricane damage, commercial kitchen and food licensing, pharmaceutical law, environmental law, and insurance denials including life, home insurance, PIP benefits, as well as property damage.Pursuing Compensation from a Negligent Defendant